Mylezeem/puppet-authconfig/README.md

 #### `sssdauth`

 Whether to enable SSSD Auth - Allows users to authenticate from a local cache pulled from a remote provider such as LDAP.

+#### `forcelegacy`

+Pass true or false, which equate to yes or no - undef will not set the value.
+Used in conjunction with SSSD and other caching services.

 #### `pamaccess`